NM-TAFE/civ-ipriot-smiley/README.md

 python -m venv .venv
 ```

-8. Open the project in PyCharm, the root folder should be `civ-ipriot-smiley`
+8. Open the project in PyCharm; the root folder should be `civ-ipriot-smiley`

-9. Modify the code based on the assessment requirements
+9. Modify the code based on the [assessment requirements](knowledge_and_evidence.md)

 10. Stage the modifications you made:

 ```bash